Hudsn/bakery/readme.md

 Note that you can implement this embedding any way you want.
 You just need to ensure that you know how to access them by path.
 For example, if we wanted to access our `style.css` file, we need to do so from the path `style/style.css`.

-For another example if we hypothetically declared our style embed one level up from that folder with `go:embed static/style/*.css` we'd then access it with `static/style/style.css`.
-Any approach we want to take is fine, just be congizant of how you'd access it for later.

-We declare the template file embedding for our files at `example/views`:
+We declare the template file embedding for our files at `internal/example/views`:

 ```go
 //go:embed layouts/*go.html